On Bruhat-Tits theory over a higher dimensional base: Examples and Remarks

-We notice that In other words, the multiplication law for the entry $(3,1)$ is like that of $SL_3(A_{_2})$ but that of $(2,1)$ has an extra $z_2$.
-Similarly the law for the entries $(2,2)$ and $(1,1)$ are unlike the one-dimensional case}. \end{ex}
+We notice that In other words, the multiplication law for the entry $(3,1)$ is like that of $SL_3(\cO_{2})$, but that of $(2,1)$ has an extra $z_2$.
+Similarly, the law for the entries $(2,2)$ and $(1,1)$ are unlike the $1$-dimensional case. \end{ex}

-\subsubsection{Some remarks on specializations of {\tt n}-parahoric groups and examples}
+\subsection{Some remarks on specializations of {\tt n}-parahoric groups and examples}

-The purpose of this subsection is to show that specialization of {\tt n}-parahoric groups leads to a strictly larger cadre than that of parahoric groups.
+The purpose of this subsection is to show that specialization of {\tt n}-parahoric groups leads to a strictly larger scope than that of parahoric groups.

-\begin{ex} {\em This example shows the simplest case of relating higher dimensional parahorics to lower ones.
+\begin{ex} This example shows the simplest case of relating higher-dimensional parahorics to lower-dimensional ones.
 We place ourselves in the context of the previous example.
-If we set $s_{_2},z_2:=1$ or $s_{_1},z_1:=1$, we get the two standard maximal parabolics.
-If we set $s_{_1},z_1,s_{_2},z_2:=t$ all variables as $t$, then conjugation is by $\text {diag}(t^{\frac{1}{3}}, 1, t^{\frac{-1}{3}})$.
-This gives the standard Iwahori \eqref{sbtgpsch}}. \end{ex}
+If we set $s_{2},z_2:=1$ or $s_{1},z_1:=1$, we get the two standard maximal parabolics.
+If we set $s_{1},z_1,s_{2},z_2:=t$, all variables as $t$, then conjugation is by $\diag(t^{\frac{1}{3}}, 1, t^{\frac{-1}{3}})$.
+This gives the standard Iwahori; see Section~\ref{sbtgpsch}. \end{ex}